Updated Operating Procedures: Keeping You Safe During The Period Of Covid-19

 At Lahaina Divers, taking care of our guests and team members is of paramount importance to us.
 The COVID-19 pandemic has required us to elevate our standards to an even higher level with new protocols for the current circumstances.

-Note: Please check HERE for re-opening updates
+Note: Please check HERE for current safe travel rules.

 While closed to the public during Maui’s quarantine period, we completely stripped the retail, check in and shop area, removing all material to storage.
 All areas were deeply cleaned, including the bathrooms and light fixtures.
 We painted the walls and recoated the floors.
 Some display cases and benches were removed to make social distancing easier.
 Materials were disinfected before being brought back into the store.
 Staff have been trained on enhanced hygiene practices.

-The Hawaii Department of Land and Natural Resources (DNLR) has provided strict requirements for charter operations under COVID-19.
+In addition to state and county rules, the Hawaii Department of Land and Natural Resources (DNLR) has provided strict requirements for charter operations under COVID-19.
 These policies are subject to change as we move through the pandemic recovery.
 We know this may present some momentary challenges and appreciate everyone’s patience and cooperation during this period.

 Avoid sharing.
 Guests and staff will avoid sharing materials whenever possible, except among members of the same household.